chasewhitney/meal-tracker-angular/README.md

-# Food-Tracker
+# Meal-Tracker

 ![Screenshot of the dashboard](server/public/resources/angularDashboard.png)

-Food-Tracker is a web application that allows the user to easily track daily dietary intake.
+Meal-Tracker is a web application that allows the user to easily track daily dietary intake.
 When tracking meals, the user is able to see a running nutrient total for the day including calories, fat, carbohydrates, protein, and other nutritional information as well as view their historical daily entries.
-Food-Tracker also tracks net carbohydrate intake and will display this number in green if within a limit in line with a ketogenic diet, and will display in red if net carbohydrate intake exceeds this limit.
-For quick and easy nutritional information entry, Food-Tracker utilizes the Nutritionix API.
+Meal-Tracker also tracks net carbohydrate intake and will display this number in green if within a limit in line with a ketogenic diet, and will display in red if net carbohydrate intake exceeds this limit.
+For quick and easy nutritional information entry, Meal-Tracker utilizes the Nutritionix API.

 ## Built With